Bitpay Card Review – Fees, Accepted Countries, Features

 You load the card with cryptocurrency through the BitPay app.
 Once you click the icon to load crypto and enter the amount you want to transfer to BitPay, you will be provided with an invoice.

-What cryptocurrencies can I use with the Bitpay debit card?
+What cryptocurrencies can I use with the Bitpay crypto debit card?

 The BitPay wallet supports a narrow range of only the most popular cryptocurrencies including Bitcoin, Bitcoin Cash, Ethereum and Ripple.
 They also feature an array of stable coins, including USDC and Pax, which is a great way to reduce the worry about crypto price volatility.